Skip to content

 Attribution / citation

-If you use Jelly in your research, please cite the most recent paper about it:
+If you use Jelly in your research, please cite the paper about it:

 Sowiński, P., Bogacka, K., Danilenka, A., Kozlov, N. (2025).
 Jelly: a Fast and Convenient RDF Serialization Format.
 In arXiv preprint arXiv:2506.11298.
 Developers Workshop, co-located with SEMANTiCS'25: International Conference on Semantic Systems, September 3-5, 2025, Vienna, Austria.
 DOI: 10.48550/arXiv.2506.11298